eylonbas/cut-the-cutlery/README.md

 TBD chrome extension store link

 ## How do we measure the impact?
-In your 10bis checkout popup, you are going to see how many cutlery sets the extension has already saved:
+On your checkout stage, you are going to see how many cutlery sets the extension has already saved:

 ![10bis checkout popup](https://user-images.githubusercontent.com/60513876/142777460-fc7d107d-b423-4b0d-88e9-23dd1af0dfc8.png "10bis checkout popup")